aeternity/aeternity/docs/debian_ubuntu_packaging.md

-Debian and Ubuntu as its derivative provide in depth documentation about creating packages for software.
+Debian and Ubuntu as its derivative both provide in depth documentation about creating packages for software.
 As such, this guide will not attempt to serve as a replacement.
 The steps provided here are meant as a brief introduction into packaging for Debian (and Ubuntu) and the issues one might came across.
-Most of the focus of this document is towards issues related to packaging AEternity code.
+Most of the focus of this document is towards issues related to packaging Aeternity code.

 **Note:**